 As a huge technology fan and Kindergarten teacher, I have not only fallen in love with the Osmo, but I have uncovered an amazing secret to using the myWords game!
-In addition to the premade and free albums provided within the Osmo myWords game, you can make your own customize words with Osmo and upload them into an album for a specific and custom game!
+In addition to the premade and free albums provided within the Osmo myWords game, you can make your own Customize Word Games with Osmo and upload them into an album for a specific and custom game!
 Are you jumping for joy like I was?

 Creating Your Images

 First, let me show you how to create your image.
 Open up a computer program that you prefer.
-I use PowerPoint because I find it easy to make unique sizes as well as convert the file to a picture image.
+I use PowerPoint because I find it easy to make unique sizes and convert the file to a picture image.
 (You can opt for another way to create an image, this is just how I do it.)

 How to Turn Your Image into an Album on Osmo

 The next step to making customized word games with Osmo is to put this image on myWords account on Osmo.
 (Don’t worry, this is free!)

 Go to https://my.playosmo.com/ and sign in.
 You will be emailed a code or a confirmation of the login with your account for security reasons.

 You will see lots of FREE and premade activities you can use!
 But since we are creating our own, select the myAlbum tab on the far right.

 Now, you will see a large blue box on the left with a plus sign in it.
 That is where you go to upload the images or pictures you created.